abubekersh/task-managment-api/README.md

 ### Supported methods

-now you can conume the api via curl or postman, on your local machine the path would be http://127.0.0.1:8000 if you used the default
+now you can consume the api via curl or postman, on your local machine the path would be http://127.0.0.1:8000 if you used the default

 ## To Get All The Tasks